-The new Foleshill Health Centre will be the first Passivhaus building for the NHS.
-It will provide a healthy comfortable interior, with filtered fresh air throughout and with much lower than average running costs.
-Detailed life cycle costing shows that this Passivhaus building will save the health system nearly £0.45m in operating costs over the 25 years after construction.
+The new Foleshill Health Centre is the first Passivhaus building for the NHS.
+It provides a healthy comfortable interior, with filtered fresh air throughout and with much lower than average running costs.

-Designed to meet the needs of an expected 10,000 local patients, the health centre maximizes natural light, makes use of all available space, and has an attractive timber and render exterior.
+Designed to meet the needs of an expected 10,000 local patients, the health centre maximizes natural light, makes use of all available space and has an attractive timber and render exterior.
 The building’s strong identifiable frontage provides visitors with a sense of arrival while being respectful towards its surroundings.
-Within the distinctive exterior are 5 Consulting rooms, 2 Treatment rooms and ancillary accommodation including waiting and reception areas, all laid out with patient care as the main focus.
-A third-party assessment at design stage stated that the building “has the potential to be a very good public building…”
+Within the distinctive exterior are five Consulting rooms, two Treatment rooms and ancillary accommodation including waiting and reception areas, all laid out with patient care as the main focus.
+A third-party assessment at design stage stated that the building “has the potential to be a very good public building…”.

 Through careful planning and research, the new Foleshill Health Centre responds to the needs of patients, doctors and the NHS with a visually striking solution.